JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

 - `ArgumentException`
   - Thrown if `languageAlias` is not a valid HighlightJS language alias.
 - `InvocationException`
-  - Thrown if a Node error occurs.
+  - Thrown if a NodeJS error occurs.
 ##### Example
 ```csharp
 string code = @"public string ExampleFunction(string arg)